Interviews

 Structured Interviews

 Structured interviews are the most formal type of interview.
-Each question is predetermined, in a specific order and asked to each candidate without deviation.
-This type of interview is most common with federal positions, as well as with large companies.
-This is due to the advantage of conducting several interviews within a short time frame.
+Each question is predetermined, in a specific order, and asked to each candidate without deviation.
+This type of interview is most common with Federal positions, as well as with large companies.
+Doing so serves as an advantage to the company, enabling them to conduct several interviews within a short time frame, as they are also timed (typically).

 Semi-structured Interviews

-Semi-structured interviews are combined with structured and unstructured interviews.
-These interviews include predetermined questions but also may include unscripted questions.
-This type of interview is useful when companies aim to learn more about a candidate’s personality.
+Semi-structured interviews are a combination of structured and unstructured interviews.
+These interviews include predetermined questions but may also include unscripted questions.
+This type of interview is useful when companies aim to learn more about a candidate’s personality and thought-process.

 Unstructured Interviews

-Unstructured interviews are off-script, informal and known to be free-flowing.
-These interviews have advantages of distinguishing between two (2) similar candidates, as a tiebreaker (for example).
-As this type of interview is casual, it is often most comfortable for a candidate.
+Unstructured interviews are off-script, informal, and known to be free-flowing.
+These interviews have the advantage of allowing a Selecting Official, for example, to choose between two (2) similar candidates, as a tiebreaker.
+Because this type of interview is casual, it is often most comfortable for a candidate.